hdao133/Free-Fire-Memory-Cheat-Example-CSharp/README.md

 # Free-Fire-Memory-Cheat-Example-CSharp
- A simple Free Fire cheat source code use the hex patching.
+ A simple Free Fire cheat source code using the byte-hex patching.